 Shirehampton Primary is fully wheelchair accessible and we have 2 hygiene rooms to support children with toileting needs.

-We have an Accessibility Plan in place and where feasible, make reasonable adjustments to improve the accessibility of our environment to meet individual needs.
-Our policy and practice adheres to The Equality Act 2010.
+- We have an Accessibility Plan in place and where feasible, make reasonable adjustments to improve the accessibility of our environment to meet individual needs.
+Our policy and practice adhere to The Equality Act 2010.

-We monitor the languages spoken by families in our settings and make use of translation sites via our website and endeavour to arrange for a translator to attend meetings when necessary.
+- We monitor the languages spoken by families in our settings and make use of translation sites via our website and endeavor to arrange for a translator to attend meetings when necessary.

-All newsletters and school documents are translated into Polish and Turkish.
+- All newsletters and relevant school documents are translated into Polish and Turkish.